ABOVE: Killarney Lakes at Killarney National Park

 Diphasiastrum alpinum, the alpine clubmoss, is a species of clubmoss.
 It was first described by Carl Linnaeus in his Flora Lapponica, 1737, from specimens obtained in Finland.
 It has a circumpolar distribution across much of the northern parts of the Northern Hemisphere: much of Canada, the northwestern United States, northern and central Europe, Russia, China and Japan.

 Diphasiastrum alpinum grows 10–20 cm tall from stems which grow just under the surface of the ground.
-The leaves are hollow at the bases.
+The leaves are hollow at the base.

 Saxifraga rosacea, or Irish saxifrage, is a herbaceous plant in the family Saxifragaceae.
 It spreads by stolons, forming a compact cushion of short leafy shoots.
 Flowering stems may be up to 25cm tall, bearing 4-5 white flowers with petals 6-10mm long.